 Is France Safe?
 Travel Safety Tips You Need to Know

 France is a mostly safe place for travelers.
 However, theft, pickpockets and scam artists are common.
-Here are our tips to travel safely.
+Here are our tips to help you travel safely.

 People on the streets of Paris Photo © Getty Images/Media Production